Food deserts plague Chicago neighborhoods. Could the city run its own grocery stores to fill in the gaps?

 “Unless there is state or federal funds that can offset whatever losses,” he warned, “it’s probably not going to succeed.
 It’s not just about having a grant once.
 You’ve got to have commitment for 10 years in order to make it work.”

 The city would also need to pay higher wages to entice people to work at the store, he said.
-In order to provide low-cost, affordable healthy food, it would need to do what the Englewood market does, and likely operate at a loss.
+To provide low-cost, affordable healthy food, it would need to do what the Englewood market does and would likely operate at a loss.

 Pawar acknowledged there would be challenges.

-“I understand we’re talking about high-volume and low-margin businesses,” said Pawar.
+“I understand we’re talking about high-volume and low-margin businesses,” Pawar said.
 “It isn’t for the faint of heart.
 But it also isn’t rocket science.”

 And a city-owned grocer, Pawar said, wouldn’t only be focused on profit.